How are our Natural Areas doing?

 Why are our Natural Areas in this condition?

 Ecosystems face a variety of threats.
 Chief among them are fragmentation and displacement of native species by non-native invasive species.
 (Our focus here is on plants, though non-native insects and other animals sometimes also contribute to species losses.)
+The lack of capacity to effectively follow through on the actions we take to restore natural areas means they continue to fall short of recovery.

 A carbon sink degrades in Wirth Park: eroding peatland gully with buckthorn debris and dense buckthorn regrowth.